pivotal-cf/docs-pks/vsphere-configure-api.hbs.md

 iaas: vSphere
 ---

-This topic describes how to configure an external load balancer for the VMware Tanzu Kubernetes Grid Integrated Edition Control Plane (TKGI API).
+This topic describes how to configure an external load balancer for the {{  vars.product_full }} Control Plane (TKGI API).

 ## <a id='overview'></a> Overview